henrikfroehling/Trakt.NET/docs/docs/auth.md

-## Authentication
+# Authentication and Authorization

-Authentication is necessary if you need to call Trakt API requests, that require OAuth authorization.
-Every method in the library, that requires OAuth authorization, indicates this in its method documentation.
+Authentication is necessary if you need to call Trakt API requests, that require authorization.
+Every method in the library, that requires authorization, indicates this in its method documentation.

 The Trakt API provides two methods for authenticating users and both are supported by the library.
-See [here](authentication.md#oauth-authentication) and [here](authentication.md#device-authentication) for more information.
+See [here](auth.md#oauth-authentication) and [here](auth.md#device-authentication) for more information.

-### Authorization
+## Authorization

 Authorization information for the Trakt API contains not only the access token but also a refresh token, that makes it possible to retrieve new authorization information without authenticating the user again and without the need of the user to interact.

 The [`TraktAuthorization`](xref:TraktNet.Objects.Authentication.TraktAuthorization) class represents such authorization information.
-It also contains the UTC DateTime, when it was created and can tell you if it is expired and if the containing authorization information can be [refreshed](authentication.md#refresh-authentication).
-You can get a new TraktAuthorization instance by authenticating the user either with [OAuth](authentication.md#oauth-authentication)- or [Device](authentication.md#device-authentication)-Authentication.
+It also contains the UTC DateTime, when it was created and can tell you if it is expired and if the containing authorization information can be [refreshed](auth.md#refresh-authorization).
+You can get a new TraktAuthorization instance by authenticating the user either with [OAuth](auth.md#oauth-authentication)- or [Device](auth.md#device-authentication)-Authentication.

 If you already have an access token (and optionally a refresh token), you can create a new [`ITraktAuthorization`](xref:TraktNet.Objects.Authentication.ITraktAuthorization) instance in one of the following ways: